davidpcahill/ouroboros/README.md

    [key]=[value]
    SOME_API_KEY=your_api_key_here
    ```
+> **Note:** You can use access.txt.example as a template.

 ## Configuration

-You can adjust the following parameters in the `config.ini` file:
+You can adjust the following parameter sections in the `config.ini` file:

 - `Anthropic`: Set your Claude API key
 - `Google`: Set your Google API key and Custom Search Engine ID for the Google search feature